dandrake/pmpc/README.md

 * Go to first slide: home.
 (Last slide: end.)

-* Change notes to slide N: "Ng" -- for example, to display the notes for slide 12, type "12g".
-This won't change the PDF viewer; this is for re-synchronizing your notes to the viewer if they somehow get unsync'ed.
+* Change notes and/or viewer to slide X. There are three commands: "n" for notes, "v" for viewer, and "b" for both.
+Type "Xn" to change the notes to slide X -- for example, to display the notes for slide 12, type "12n".
+Doing "v" instead of "n" changes the PDF viewer but not the notes, which seems strange but it's there if you want, and "b" will change both the notes and the viewer -- very nice for jumping to another point in your presentation.

+  If you screw up the digits -- maybe you type a number, then wonder if you fat-fingered it or something -- you can reset the digits by typing at least three zeros.
+(If you have a 1000-page presentation and want to jump to page 1000, you are out of luck.)

 * Quit: Ctrl-W. The PDF viewer will stay; you have to close that yourself.
 (Make The User Do It, remember?)